 Jim McIntosh, Chair

 Since receiving his Bachelor of Science in Civil Engineering in 1978, Jim McIntosh has held such positions as Highway Division Construction Superintendent for Warren Bitulithic Ltd., Assistant to Town Engineer for the Town of Perth, and Engineer for the Town of Perth.
 In 1990, He assumed the position of President of McIntosh Perry Consulting Engineers Ltd. Although semi-retired from the company, he still serves as Chairman of the Board.
 Jim is a member of the Association of Professional Engineers of Ontario and is a past member of Municipal Engineers Associations.
 He is also a designated Consulting Engineer.
 He is currently Chairman of the Board for Waterfront Communities and past-president of the Perth District Community Foundation.
 He has also served on the Rideau Valley Foundation and has been a director for Code’s Mill Inn and Spa.
-Jim was appointed to the Board in 2010 for a three year term.
-He served as the Chair of the Governance Committee in 2011-2012, and will serve as the Board Chair for 2012-2013.
+Jim was appointed to the Board of Governors effective September, 2010.

 Doug Orendorff, Vice Chair

-Dr. Doug Orendorff is in his third year as Vice-Chair at Algonquin College.
+Dr. Doug Orendorff serves as Vice-Chair at Algonquin College.
 Doug has over three decades’ of health services and management consulting experience.
 Doug was a member of Somerset West Community Health Center (CHC) Board (1997 to 2002); a member of the University of Ottawa MHA Program Advisory Committee (2000 to 2005); and a founding member of Community Organizational Health (1998 to 2004), the CHC accreditation body.
 Doug lectured at University of Ottawa in 1994 and 1997 and held a one-year term teaching position at Carleton University in 1997/98.
 His academic achievements include a Ph.D. in Business from Carleton University (2006), a Master in Health Administration (1994) and a Master of Business Administration (1992), both from the University of Ottawa.
-Doug was re-appointed to the Board for a two-year term beginning September 2011 and currently serves on the Audit and Governance Committees.
+Doug was appointed to the Board of Governors effective September, 2008.

 Fred Blackstein – Chair Academic & Student Affairs Committee

 Fred Blackstein began his career as a Nuclear Engineer at AECL in Chalk River.
 He held various positions including Division Director during his tenure from 1961-1985.
 Prior to his retirement, Mr. Blackstein was the Dean of Technology and Continuing Education at Loyalist College from 1985-1988.
 For the past twenty-five years, Fred has been an active volunteer in the community.
 He chaired one of the most successful International Plowing Matches in 1994 and co-chaired the Ice Storm Relief Committee.
 He was also the Campaign Chair for the Miramichi Lodge Long-Term Care Facility.
 Fred is very active in Search and Rescue in Renfrew County.
 Most recently, Fred was recognized in July 2006 for his voluntary service by being named a member of the Order of Canada by the Governor General, and was also awarded with the William G. Davis Community Volunteer Award at the Colleges Ontario Conference in November, 2010.
 Fred previously served as a member of the Board of Governors from 2004-2010, following which he has served as the Honorary Chair for the capital campaign for the College’s new Pembroke Campus building.
-The Board of Governors recently reappointed Fred for a further term of one year, effective September 1, 2012.
+Fred was reappointed to the Board of Governors effective September, 2012.

 Nancy Cheng – Chair, Audit & Risk Management Committee